 (finger prints vs no prints ink)

 Fluff and dust can also get stuck on the nib, which will either ruin the line or clog the nib.You can wear cotton gloves to avoid putting fingerprints back onto the cel after cleaning.
 I like to use a glove with no index or middle finger for my inking hand!I'm still new to inking, so I don't have much helpful information on how to actually use dip pens!!
-I recommend watching some tutorials/process videos.One thing I do know is that you must use india ink, as other inks will bead up on the page and will not dry.It's a good idea to have a bit of scrap paper to scribble on after dipping your pen.
+I recommend watching some tutorials/process videos.You must use india ink, as other inks will bead up on the page and will not dry.It's a good idea to have a bit of scrap paper to scribble on after dipping your pen.
 I use this paper often because sometimes the ink will flow too heavily and other times not at all (if there’s a blockage).
-Doing this helps to avoid line errors!Ink from left to right or let certain areas dry first to avoid smudging your lines.I use a small nib for black ink, and a larger nib for coloured inks. (#107 Hawk Quill and #513EF Nib from Speedball)Take a look at these examples of cels.
+Doing this helps to avoid line errors!Ink from left to right or let certain areas dry first to avoid smudging your lines.I use one nib for both black ink and colours.
+However, if you're using a thicker paint, you may need to use a large size nib to help it flow.Take a look at these examples of cels.
 You can see the lines that define the edge of colours.

 Not all cel animations had coloured lines, and instead just used black, probably due to budget constraints.